Sell on your terms. No Fees - Any Condition

 Following a devastating wildfire, California homeowners are left with the daunting task of assessing the damage to their homes.
 One of the main concerns is whether their home is safe to live in.

-Smoke and fire can damage a home’s structure and leave harmful residue and pollutants that can impact air quality.
-It is critical for homeowners to thoroughly assess the extent of the damage before deciding whether their home is safe.
+Fire and smoke can damage the structure of a home and leave behind dangerous chemicals and residues that can make the air quality worse.
+It is very important for homeowners to fully evaluate the damage to their house before deciding if it is safe.

 Check for structural damage, inspect electrical and plumbing systems, and test for toxic substances or contaminants.
 Only after a thorough inspection can homeowners determine whether their home is safe to occupy following a fire.